JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 false scent.”

 Was it possible (I asked myself) that he could put his case against Miss Rachel and Rosanna in a more horrid point of view than this?
-It WAS possible, as you shall now see.
+It _Was_ possible, as you shall now see.

 “I had another reason for suspecting the deceased woman,” he said,